Oslo waterfront in Bjørvika with modern architecture reflected in the fjord at sunset

 Weekend in Oslo with kids

-Oslo is an easy city for a family weekend because it is walkable, safe and full of parks and waterfront space.
+The city is walkable, safe, and full of parks and waterfront space.
 The biggest success factor is pacing: keep meals early, avoid long transport days, and plan around one kid-friendly anchor activity per day.
-If you do that, the rest of the weekend becomes easy to improvise.

 Family pacing rules

-One main activity per day
+• One main activity per day

-One easy food zone
+• One easy food zone per day

 Best areas to stay with kids →